 You'll have to match your old pump's pressure rating (PSI) and gallons per minute (GPM) with those of an available replacement.
 Remember, more is not always better - getting a new pump that puts out a lot more PSI can either bog down the engine, or be too powerful for your hose's burst rating.

-Check out the installation drawings or owner's manuals of replacement pumps that are similar to your current pump and compare the measurements to make sure your new pump will fit properly.
-Typically all major engine manufacturers produce the mounting flanges with the same measurements and specs.
+Check out the installation drawings and owner's manuals for the replacement pumps that are similar to your current pump, and compare the measurements to make sure your new pump will fit properly.
+Typically, all major engine manufacturers produce the mounting flanges with the same measurements and specs.